SebastianJ/harmony-tx-tests/README.md

 ## Usage
-If you want to use private keys: e.g. for testnet: `nano keys/testnet/private_keys.txt` - and save your list of private keys to the file
+If you want to use private keys: e.g. for testnet: `nano keys/testnet/private_keys.txt` - and save your list of private keys to this file

 If you want to use keystore files: e.g. for testnet: `cp keystore-folder keys/testnet`

-Harmony TF will automatically identify keyfiles no matter what you call the folders or what the files are called.
+Harmony TF will automatically identify keyfiles no matter what you call the folders or what the files are called - as long as they reside under keys/testnet (or whatever network you're using) they'll be identified.

 Start the tx tester:
 `./harmony-tx-tests`